geoscript/geoscript.net/src/tutorials/index.rst

     Introduction to the geometry module.

 :ref:`tutorials.proj-basic`
-    Introduction to projections and coordinate reference systems.
+    Projections and coordinate reference systems.

 :ref:`tutorials.data-basic`
-    Introduction to Data access with layers and workspaces.
+    Data access with layers and workspaces.

 :ref:`tutorials.style-basic`
-    Draw Layers using Maps and Styles
+    Styling and visualization.

 Advanced
 --------